-Albany Park Theater Project’s award-winning youth theater ensemble celebrates our 21st birthday with the world premiere of Ofrenda, a constellation of real-life stories about creating home in turbulent times, performed by an ensemble of 35 teens in our home theater in one of the most diverse immigrant neighborhoods in the country.
+Albany Park Theater Project celebrated our 21st birthday with the world premiere of Ofrenda, a a new play about creating home in turbulent times, performed by an ensemble of 32 teens in our home theater in one of the most diverse immigrant neighborhoods in the country.

 In Ecuador, a girl coats herself with chicken feathers so she can fly across borders in search of her father.
-In Chicago, a boy hears his family dream of the day they can go back home and wonders where is home if not here?
+In Chicago, a boy hears his family dream of the day they can go “back home” and wonders where is home if not here?
 In Damascus, a teen teaches herself English as the bombs and gunfire of civil war creep ever closer.
-Years before “undocumented and unafraid” or DACA, a new student at a fancy Chicago university hangs La Virgencita in her dorm room, telling no one the secret of her status.
+At a Chicago University, years before “undocumented and unafraid” or DACA, a new student hangs La Virgencita in her dorm room, telling no one the secret of her status.
 At an American Embassy, a young woman interviewing for a visa denies the culture burning fervidly in her heart.
-In front of ICE headquarters in the Chicago Loop, a grandmother gives a press conference vowing to fight a deportation order.
+In front of ICE headquarters in the Chicago Loop, young people learn resistance as they join a grandmother fighting a deportation order.

 This spring, APTP’s 32 youth ensemble members will premiere Ofrenda, a new play devised by APTP, written by Isaac Gomez and directed by Stephanie Paul and Maggie Popadiak.
 The 32 cast members, all of whom are co-creators of the devised work, range in age from 13 to 18 and have spent from one to five years as members of the APTP company.
 Get your tickets now!